renard/papersave/README.md

 ### Manual typing

-If for some reasons neither OCR nor QR-Code worked, you still can manual type the data.
-This is a tedious subject to errors.
+If for some reasons neither OCR nor QR-Code worked, you still can manually type the data.
+This is tedious and prone to errors.

 To help you in this last-resort process the data is chunked into 8-line blocks.
 Each line is divided into 8 8-char blocks.
 On each line you can find